monowireless/MWSDK_docs/en/MWX/content/install_n_build/install_vscode.md

 {% endhint %}

 {% hint style="warning" %}
-VS Code's interpretation of source code is not always the same as the compiler's interpretation.
-Also, depending on how the source code is edited, the interpretation may be more incomplete.&#x20;
+VSCode's interpretation of source code is not always the same as the compiler's interpretation.
+Also, depending on how the source code is edited, the interpretation may be more incomplete.
 {% endhint %}